Kolaz19/GravityBreakout/README.md

 Breakout, but with **Gravity**!

-This project was done with heave usage of Box2D in mind.
+This project was done with heavy usage of Box2D in mind.